Macintosh clone: Jobs ends the official program

-Soon after Steve Jobs returned to Apple in 1997, he personally tried to renegotiate licensing deals more favorable to Apple five times over the course of three weeks and in his words each time was "basically told to pound sand".
+In early 1997 Apple indicated that it wanted much higher license revenue from clonemakers, and other conditions.
+In June it and Power Computing tentatively agreed to new terms.
+The deal was not finalized before the July 9 departure of Apple CEO Gil Amelio.
+After Steve Jobs became de facto CEO, he personally tried to renegotiate licensing deals more favorable to Apple five times over the course of three weeks; each time, in his own words, Jobs was "basically told to pound sand".
 This response caused him to halt negotiations of upcoming licensing deals with OS licensees that Apple executives complained were still financially unfavorable.

 Because the clone makers' licenses were valid only for Apple's System 7 operating system, Apple's release of Mac OS 8 left the clone manufacturers without the ability to ship a current Mac OS version and effectively ended the cloning program.
+Despite announcing that the specification would become a requirement for future clone hardware, Apple would also downplay CHRP, and eventually refuse to license CHRP-based clone hardware altogether.
 Apple bought Power Computing's Mac clone business for US$100,000,000 and gave their users free Mac OS 8 upgrade disks, ending the clone era.
 Only UMAX ever obtained a license to ship Mac OS 8 and get Mac OS 8 upgrade disks, which expired in July 1998 (Power Computing also got Mac OS 8 disks by their acquisition by Apple).